Databases

 External Queries

-External queries use native syntax for a source and can be used for SQL statements that are not supported directly in Dremio or are too complex to convert.
+External queries use the native syntax of the database and can be used for SQL statements that are not supported directly in Dremio.
 To run external queries, use the SELECT SQL command with the EXTERNAL_QUERY parameter.

 You can run external queries against the following databases: Amazon Redshift, Microsoft SQL Server, MySQL, and PostgreSQL.
 To run these queries, you need the EXTERNAL QUERY privilege.
-Keep in mind, however, when you update the metadata for the data source, Dremio clears permissions, formats, and data Reflections for all datasets created from external queries.
+When you update the metadata for a database connection, Dremio clears permissions, formats, and data Reflections for all datasets created from external queries.

 When external querying is not enabled, all queries must use standard SQL syntax.
-Likewise, all user or role read and write access to tables or views within a source are governed by privileges.
+Likewise, all user or role read and write access to tables or views are governed by privileges.